 - Either the district a student would transfer to or the district a student would transfer from may deny a transfer if it will negatively affect the racial and ethnic balance of the district, or a court-ordered or voluntary desegregation plan.
 A district of choice cannot deny a transfer request on the basis that the costs to provide services exceeds the revenue received, but it may reject a request if doing so would require the creation of a new program.
-However, the district of choice may not deny the transfer of any special needs student, including an individual with exceptional needs, or an English Learner student even if the cost to educate the student exceeds the revenue received or the creation of a new program is required.
-The district a student would be leaving may also limit the total number of students transferring out of the district each year to a specified percentage of its total enrollment, depending on the size of the district. - Communications to parents by a school district of choice shall be factually accurate and shall not target students based upon academic ability, athletic performance, or other personal characteristics. - The district of choice must post transfer application information on its website, including any applicable forms, the timeline for a transfer, and an explanation of the selection process. - All communications from a school district of choice regarding transfer opportunities must be available in all languages for which translations are required in the school district of residence under EC §48985. - No student who currently attends a school or lives within the attendance area of a school can be forced out of that school to make room for a student transferring under these provisions. - Entrance priority must be given as follows: - Siblings of students already attending school in the "district of choice" must be given first priority. - Pupils eligible for free or reduced-price meals must be given second priority. - Children of military personnel must be given third priority. - A parent may request transportation assistance within the boundaries of the "district of choice."
+However, the district of choice may not deny the transfer of any special needs student, including an individual with exceptional needs, an English Learner student, a foster youth, or a homeless child or youth even if the cost to educate the student exceeds the revenue received or the creation of a new program is required.
+The district a student would be leaving may also limit the total number of students transferring out of the district each year to a specified percentage of its total enrollment, depending on the size of the district. - Communications to parents by a school district of choice shall be factually accurate and shall not target individual parents or residential neighborhoods on the basis of a pupil's or pupils' actual or perceived academic ability or athletic performance, proficiency in English, any of the individual characteristics set forth in Education Code 200, or family income. - The district of choice must post transfer application information on its website, including any applicable forms, the timeline for a transfer, and an explanation of the selection process. - All communications from a school district of choice regarding transfer opportunities must be available in all languages for which translations are required in the school district of residence under EC §48985. - No student who currently attends a school or lives within the attendance area of a school can be forced out of that school to make room for a student transferring under these provisions. - Entrance priority must be given as follows: - Siblings of students already attending school in the "district of choice" must be given first priority. - Pupils eligible for free or reduced-price meals and pupils who are foster youth or homeless must be given second priority. - Children of military personnel must be given third priority. - A parent may request transportation assistance within the boundaries of the "district of choice."
 The district is required to provide transportation only to the extent it already does so. - A school district in which an active military duty parent of a student resides shall not deny the transfer of that student to a school in any district, if the school district to which the parent of the student applies approves the application for transfer.

 Option 2: Other Interdistrict Transfers (EC §46600 et seq.): The law allows two or more districts to enter into an agreement for the transfer of one or more students for a period of up to five years.
 New agreements may be entered into for additional periods of up to five years each.
 The agreement must specify the terms and conditions under which transfers are permitted.
-Districts of residence may not deny a transfer of a student whose parent is active duty military where the district of proposed enrollment approves the application.
+Districts of residence may not deny a transfer of a student whose parent is active duty military where the district of proposed enrollment approves the application, or for students who are the victim of an act of bullying unless the requested school is at maximum capacity.
 The law on interdistrict transfers also provides for the following: